kwabenasapong/openpldoc/manual/source/creating_service.rst

 your file and the popup will show you the play time "Length" in hours, minutes and seconds.

-**Note:** The media timer is not available with some media file types.
+**Note:** The media timer is not available using webkit and with some media file types.

 .. image:: pics/service_media_timer.png